 In theory, you can abuse any substance including food, alcohol and prescription medications.
 With that in mind, is marijuana addictive?

-Con – Marijuana is an addictive drug.
+Con – Marijuana could be an addictive drug for young people.

 Early and regular marijuana use has proven to be the primary factor in the increased risk of marijuana addiction.
 An Individual who begins using marijuana in their adolescent years is approximately 2 to 4 times as likely to develop symptoms of dependency as a person who begins to use cannabis as an adult.